A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone to the Corona: RESULTS III: Coronal Dynamics Illustrated by Emission Measures

 \subsubsection{Hot Loops in Active Region Cores}

 As the last part of this section, we examine the emission from the hottest plasma in the corona, which is presented in the bottom row of \figref{fig:ar_zem_later}.
 We first see a significant amount of emission by hot plasma in the high corona, as shown in the bin of $\log T{=}[6.8,7.0)$.
-This is actually caused by the closed top and (periodic) side boundaries that do not allow for energy flux leaving the domain.
-Meanwhile a very high energy input in the corona is provided by the strong active regions that contain already $10^{23}\,$Mx of unsigned flux at this moment.
+This is actually caused by the top and (periodic) side boundaries that do not allow for energy flux effectively leaving the domain.
+Meanwhile, a very high energy input in the corona is provided by the strong active regions that already contain $10^{23}$\,Mx of unsigned flux at this moment.
 The active regions in this simulation are comparable to the largest active regions seen in the real Sun in terms of magnetic flux, and real active regions would not be confined in a limited volume as in this simulation.
-Therefore the super-hot emission in the high corona near the top of the simulation domain may not fully represent the real corona.
+Therefore, the superhot emission in the high corona near the top of the simulation domain may not fully represent the real corona.

-In the lower corona, short coronal loops with apexes generally below 20\,Mm give rise to significant emission measure in temperatures around $10^{7}$\,K. These hot loops can be stable or transient structures.
-For instance, the stable structure appears as vertical ``plume" at $x{=}120$\,Mm in the bin of ${\rm log}T{=}[7.0,7.3)$ is a loop that extends mostly along the $y$ direction (i.e., the line-of-sight for this figure) and connects two strong sunspots at $y{\approx}60$ and 90\,Mm, respectively.
-This loop is formed within the two sunspots and remains hotter than 10\,MK till the end of the evolution.
-The animation of \figref{fig:ar_zem_later} shows many transient hot loops with life times ranging from a few seconds to tens of minutes.
+In the lower corona, short coronal loops with apexes generally below 20\,Mm give rise to significant emission measures at temperatures of about $10^{7}$\,K. These hot loops can be stable or transient structures.
+For instance, the stable structure appearing as a vertical ``plume" at $x{=}120$\,Mm in the bin of ${\rm log}T{=}[7.0,7.3)$ is a loop that extends mostly along the $y$ direction (i.e., the line-of-sight for this figure) and connects two strong sunspots at $y{\approx}60$ and 90\,Mm.
+This loop is formed between the two sunspots and remains hotter than 10\,MK until the end of the evolution.
+The animation of \figref{fig:ar_zem_later} shows many transient hot loops with lifetimes ranging from a few seconds to tens of minutes.

-These hot loops in the active region core resemble hot plasma revealed by X-ray observations of solar active regions \citep{Schmelz+al:2009,Reale+al:2009,Warren+al:2012}.
-The core of active regions in the simulation is highly structured and the surrounding becomes more diffusive, which is similar to the observation reported by \citet{Reale+al:2007}.
+These hot loops in the active region cores resemble the hot plasma revealed by X-ray observations of solar active regions \citep{Schmelz+al:2009,Reale+al:2009,Warren+al:2012}.
+The active region cores in the simulation appear to be highly structured and are surrounded by more diffusive features, which is similar to the observation reported by \citet{Reale+al:2007}.
 The presence of short-lived and steady features is also found in observation \citet{Warren+al:2010}.